EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ]
 ```

-## Setting the domain name in the sitemap
+## Setting the domain name for the sitemap in Django admin

 If we access the sitemap, you will notice that the base url of the urls is _example.org_, to define another one we need to modify the base from the administrator.
 The form is located at _/admin/sites/site/_